vault27/Foundation/paloalto.md

 - The IPv6 Router Advertisement for DNS configuration is supported for Ethernet interfaces, subinterfaces, Aggregated Ethernet interfaces, and Layer 3 VLAN interfaces on all of the PAN-OS platforms
 - After you configure the firewall with the addresses of RDNS servers, the firewall provisions an IPv6 host (the DNS client) with those addresses
 - An IPv6 Router Advertisement can contain multiple DNS Recursive Server Address options, each with the same or different lifetimes

+**IPv6 Configuration workflow**

+- You enable IPv6 on interface
+- You configure address
+- You enable Duplicate Address Detection
+- You enable  NDP Monitoring - you can view the IPv6 addresses of devices on the link local network, their MAC address, associated username from User-ID, eachability Status of the address, and Last Reported date and time the NDP monitor received a Router Advertisement from this IPv6 address
+- You enable RA-Router Advertisment
+- You enable DNS support - include DNS information in Router Advertisment: Recursive DNS servers and lifetime, suffixes and lifetime, lifetime - the maximum length of time the client can use the specific RDNS Server to resolve domain names

 ### Service routes